conduitio-labs/conduit-connector-salesforce/README.md

 2. First, if not already done, You need to create connected app and enable following settings:

     Under **API (Enable OAuth Settings)**
-        a.
-Enable `Enable OAuth Settings`
+    - Enable `Enable OAuth Settings`
+    - Add the following permissions for Selected OAuth Scope:
-        b.
-For `Selected OAuth Scope` add following permissions : `Access the Salesforce API Platform` and `Perform requests at any time`.
+        - `Access the Salesforce API Platform`
+        - `Perform requests at any time`
-        c.
-Enable `Require Proof Key for Code Exchange (PKCE) Extension for Supported Authorization Flows`
+    - Enable `Require Proof Key for Code Exchange (PKCE) Extension for Supported Authorization Flows`
-        d.
-Enable `Require Secret for Web Server Flow`
+    - Enable `Require Secret for Web Server Flow`
-        e.
-Enable `Require Secret for Refresh Token Flow`
+    - Enable `Require Secret for Refresh Token Flow`
-        c.
-Enable `Enable Client Credentials Flow`
+    - Enable `Enable Client Credentials Flow`

     Under **Custom Connected App Handler**
-        a.
-On `Run As` select a user with 'API Enabled' permission privileges.
+    - On `Run As` select a user with 'API Enabled' permission privileges.
 (If user doesn't have them, you can add them under Permission Sets on User settings)

     ![Connected App example](docs/connected_app.png)